 In some cases parents are entitled to childcare benefit, or kinderopvangtoeslag, from the Dutch government to help them pay for childcare registered with the national childcare registration system, or Landelijk Register Kinderopvang (LRK).
 There is no childcare benefit available for childcare at school lunchtimes.

 How does it work?

-True Colors Delft – Bilingual childcare on the campus
+- True Colors Delft – bilingual childcare on campus

-Plukkebol – Dutch-language childcare next to the campus, parent information in English
+- Plukkebol – Dutch-language childcare (next to campus)

-Zo Kinderopvang – Delft and The Hague area, Dutch-language childcare, English website
+- Zo Kinderopvang – Delft and The Hague area, Dutch-language childcare

-Carpe Diem, Dutch-language childcare in Delft, English website
+- Carpe Diem – Dutch-language childcare in Delft

-If you would like to choose a host parent for your child, you need to register with a local host parent agency.
+If you would prefer to have a childminder care for your child, you need to register with a local childminding agency.